quartiq/smoltcp-nal/README.md

 An [`embedded-nal`](https://crates.io/crates/embedded-nal) implementation for [`smoltcp`](https://crates.io/crates/smoltcp).

-This repository provides an implementation of a TCP-capable network stack that can be used for any library that leverages the `embedded-nal`.
+This repository provides an implementation of a TCP- and UDP-capable network stack that can be used for any library that leverages the `embedded-nal`.

-## Limitations

-This currently only supports TCP network stacks.
+This crate also supports DHCP management internally if DHCP via smoltcp is used.